 School Programs include:

 In this program, students participate in a history hunt to learn about the artifacts in the Museum’s main gallery and to discover what these artifacts tell us about what life was like in Joliet and the surrounding area in times past.
-This tour is designed to accomidate any class size.
-Highly recomended to be paired with another program for a longer Museum visit!
+This tour is designed to accommodate any class size.
+Highly recommended to be paired with another program for a longer Museum visit!

 K-3rd Grade (1 hour)

 No video games?
 No texting or Instagram?
 No cars?
 No grocery stores?
 You gotta be kiddin’ me!
 This program gives students a glimpse at life on the prairie in 1832, the year Charles Reed built his cabin on land that would eventually become Joliet.
 Students learn about housing, transportation, clothing, and chores of yesteryear through hands-on, station-based activities.
 The kids make and taste home-made butter—a favorite of students and teachers alike.
 This program can be lengthened by adding a tour or a History Hunt.

 1st Grade and up (1 hour)

 Are kids today like kids of yesterday?
 This program utilizes toys and games to illustrate how Native American and pioneer children lived over two-hundred years ago.
 Students will engage in hands-on games and discover that kids today are very much like those of yester-year.
 At the conclusion of the program students will make a historic toy to take home.
 This program mixes well with a general tour or History Hunt through the museum - adding another hour to your visit!